 We have positioned our portfolios to have significant exposure to industries that enjoy clear policy support, most notably the environmental thematic.
 Are there other areas of the economy that the government is keen to support?

 There are two big themes that the government wants to support.
 One is the green transition, including electric vehicles, batteries, carbon capture, and other decarbonisation technologies.
-By my calculation this now accounts for 25% of Chinese GDP.
+By my calculation this now accounts for 25% of Chinese FAI.
 The other big category is ‘hard technology’.
 China is looking to enhance its internal capacity to innovate, partly to avoid facing a bottleneck that may be imposed by unfriendly countries.
 As such, the government wants to promote the invention of new hardware that can be the pillars of technological advancement.
 This idea spans a range of sectors, including power generation, autos, aviation and telecoms.

 Thinking out to 2022, we have highlighted the downside risks from the real estate sector overhang.
 What are some of the upside risks that could materialise?
 For example, we have seen a serious correction in Chinese equities.
 Will this mean that monetary and fiscal policy remain more supportive than expected?

 We will see stronger infrastructure spending momentum, partly because the local government bond issuance is required to increase sharply from the low level it registered in the first half of this year.
 The other major policy package that is going to be announced is called “1+N”.
 It is part of the carbon neutrality roadmap and is currently being drafted by the National Development and Reform Commission.
 “1” refers to energy, while “N” refers to building, transportation, manufacturing and many other sectors.
 Each of these sectors will have a roadmap that will specify the government’s multi-year targets and policies that are designed to support them.
 Once these roadmaps are released, they should generate a lot more investor interest in specific areas of these sectors.